HisenZhang/WRPI-auto/doc/manual/user.md

 +-------------------------------------------------+
 ```

 A summary of system resources is listed here.
-Refresh interval is configuarble in `schedule` section.
+Refresh interval is configurable in `schedule` section.

-- `CPU` Centural processing unit load.
+- `CPU` Central processing unit load.
 - `RAM` System virtual memory usage.
 The total includes physical and swap space.
 - `STR` Disk usage of the partition that this software runs on.
 - `PWR` System power supply.
 If system is battery powered and plugged into AC outlet, the line will indicate `CHARGING`.